CONSUMER ALERT: Better Business Bureau warning consumers about fake coupons on social media

 HONOLULU (KHON2) – The Better Business Bureau says scammers are dishing out extreme deals on social media and posing as big retailers.

-“You’ll see a coupon that says save a or more and that really right there should be a red flag why would they give you a $100 off,” said Roseann Freitas, BBB Hawaii Marketplace Manger.
+“You’ll see a coupon that says save … and that really right there should be a red flag.
+Why would they give you a $100 off,” said Roseann Freitas, BBB Hawaii Marketplace Manger.

 Freitas says they’re seeing fake coupons for Costco, Starbucks and Bath and Body Works.